swatr-1234/swatr-1234.github.io-/README.md

 # This Project is about EmployeeManagementSystem.
-For handling newly boarded employee.
+For handling newly boarded employees.